paulscherrerinstitute/ecmccomp/README.md

 The follwoing validations are made for all components:
 * Check that the CH_ID is supported by the slave drive
+* Check that the user macros are supported by the slave type

 ##  Validation of 2PH_STEPPER component
 * Check that the defined current is NOT higher than the allowed by both the motor component and the slave drive.